 - The SPR reading levels metric captures the percentage of students in kindergarten, first grade, and second grade who were reading on grade level at the end of the school year. - For students in district schools, reading levels are based on the Developmental Reading Assessment (DRA). - The type of assessment used to determine whether students are reading on grade level varies from charter school to charter school.
-Some charter schools are excluded from this metric because they elect to use reading assessments that do not meet the requirements for inclusion in the SPR. - In order to be included in the calculation, students must have a valid reading level, must have been enrolled at the same school for at least 90 days (roughly half the school year), and must have remained enrolled through at least May 16, 2016. - This metric applies only to schools serving early grades (i.e., ES and K8 schools).
+Some charter schools are excluded from this metric because they elect to use reading assessments that do not meet the requirements for inclusion in the SPR.
+For Fountas and Pinnell, grade-level targets are based on the District's marking guidelines, available from the Office of Curriculum, Instruction, and Assessment's website.
+For all other assessments, grade-level targets are based on the test publisher's guidelines. - In order to be included in the calculation, students must have a valid reading level, must have been enrolled at the same school for at least 90 days (roughly half the school year), and must have remained enrolled through at least May 16, 2017. - This metric applies only to schools serving early grades (i.e., ES and K8 schools).